mrjones2014/dash.nvim/README.md

 ### `libdash_nvim.open_item` (function)

-Takes the `value` property of an item returned from querying Dash and opens it in Dash.
+Takes an item returned from querying Dash via the `require('libdash_nvim').query` function and opens it in Dash.

 ```lua
 local libdash = require('libdash_nvim')